 A researcher who deconstructed the USB fan gadget from the North Korea summit found no evidence of malicious software.
 But as The Washington Post reports, “He said that malicious actors could have narrowly targeted one reporter who was of special interest out of 100, meaning that most fans may have appeared harmless even as some might have been used to target specific journalists.”

-The bottom line: Experts emphasize that users should never use hardware that is found or provided by strangers.
+The bottom line: Experts emphasize that users should never use USB drives or hardware that is found or provided by strangers.
 Kind of like what your mom used to tell you about candy.

 Get the full story at The Washington Post.